comododragon/fccm2021-tutorial/README.md

 * `15-hello-world-arbitrary-precision`: hello world example but using operands with arbitrary precision data type
 * `16-dataflow-example`: example of code that could benefit from dataflow optimisation
 * `17-dataflow-example-implemented`: the example code from `11-dataflow-example` but with dataflow implemented

+# Update to Vitis 2024.1

+This repository was updated to work with Vitis 2024.1.

+Due to improvements (or not) on the HLS engine over the last years, some information from the original tutorial are not applicable anymore.
+The following differences are expected when migrating to Vitis 2024.1:

+- The `gettingstarted.pdf` is not updated to Vitis 2024.1 yet.
+The information there is still applicable, just substitute everything that references **Vitis 2020.2** to **Vitis 2024.1**;
+- Resource and latency count from `FCCM-Presentation.pdf` are slightly different compared to Vitis 2024.1.
+Some exceptions apply, see below:
+    - Example `02-hello-world-auto-pipe` has a longer pipeline depth on Vitis 2024.1 than 2020.2;
+    - Example `03-pipe-loop-carried-dep` shows that an II of 1 was reached for the loop, but that is not true.
+Logs show that II of 35 was reached, and that is further confirmed by the ttotal latency count (i.e. 143329 cycles, approx. `4092 (iterations) * 35 (II)`);
+    - Example `07-hello-world-unroll` has almost two-fold performance degradation as compared to Vitis 2020.2 results;
+    - Example `08-hello-world-unroll-noexitcond` is the opposite of the above: it has a two-fold performance improvement as compared to Vitis 2020.2 results;
+    - Example `09-hello-world-large-unroll` also better performance here than Vitis 2020.2;
+    - Example `13-stencil-buffered` is not applicable anymore.
+Vitis 2024.1 now implements some implicit optimisation that already incurs in the performance expected by the complete partitioning optimisation (as performed in `14-stencil-buffered-partitioned`).
+That means that both examples `13` and `14` provide very similar results, whereas in Vitis 2020.2 the former example had a great performance degradation as compared to the latter.
+The reason is that Vitis 2020.2 did not automatically optimise example `13`;
+        - Slides 118-120 from `FCCM-Presentation.pdf` are therefore not applicable for the newer Vitis;